SilasBoyeNissen/Circling-in-on-Convective-Self-Aggregation/README.md

-"The lack of cold pool interactions can initiate convective self-aggregation"
+"The initial symmetry breaking in convective self-aggregation"